courselabs/project-cicd/README.md

 The sample solution adds the scanning to the Docker build, with build arguments so you can turn scans on or off:

-- [products-api/Dockerfile](./solution\part-7\docker\products-api\Dockerfile) - adds SonarQube analysis to the build stage and Trivy scan as a separate stage; the [web Dockerfile]() does the same, and the [stock API Dockerfil]() just adds Trivy
+- [products-api/Dockerfile](./solution/part-7/docker/products-api/Dockerfile) - adds SonarQube analysis to the build stage and Trivy scan as a separate stage; the [web Dockerfile](./solution/part-7/docker/web/Dockerfile) does the same, and the [stock API Dockerfile](./solution/part-7/docker/stock-api/Dockerfile) just adds Trivy

-- [build.yml](./solution/part-7/compose/build.yml) - adds build arguments to enable SonarQube and Trivy, and runs the builds inside the `cicd-infra1` network so they can access SonarQube
+- [build.yml](./solution/part-7/compose/build.yml) - adds build arguments to enable SonarQube and Trivy, and runs the builds inside the `cicd-infra` network so they can access SonarQube

 - [Jenkinsfile](./solution/part-7/jenkins/Jenkinsfile) - turns BuildKit off and enables SonarQube and Trivy scanning in the build stage; if either of the scans fail, the build fails before running the test containers

-You'll need to store your SonarQube token in Jenkins - create a secret text credential called `sonarqube-token` and paste in the token you generated from SonarQube.
+You'll need to store your SonarQube token in Jenkins - create a _Secret text_ credential called `sonarqube-token` and paste in the token you generated from SonarQube.

 Then copy in the solution files - this will backup your existing Jenkins, Docker and Compose folders: